Local and Global Analysis of Semilinear Heat Equations with Hardy Potential on Stratified Lie Groups: Abstract

 \section{Abstract}

-A simple explanation is provided to explain why weighted blow up is observed for weak solutions of certain semilinear heat equations with Hardy potential.
-The problem we study has a power non-linearity and a forcing term which depends only upon the space variable.
-Local and global nonexistence results are provided for this problem.
-In addition, local existence is proved when the gradient term appearing in the Hardy potential is unimodular almost everywhere.
-Under additional assumption that the forcing term depends on time as well, global existence is also proved.
-Through these existence results we predict the critical exponents for the existence of local and global solutions.
+On stratified Lie groups we study a semilinear heat equation with the Hardy potential, a power non-linearity and a forcing term which depends only upon the spacial variable.
+The analysis of an equivalent formulation to the problem and an application of a decade old result of Avelin et al. facilitates the management of the singularity in the Hardy potential, thereby yielding results pertaining to both local and global nonexistence.
+In addition, local existence is verified when the gradient term appearing in the Hardy potential is unimodular almost everywhere.
+The global existence is also proved under an additional assumption that the forcing term depends on the time variable as well.
+Through these results this paper sheds light on the possible pivotal exponents for the existence of both local and global solutions to the equation, offering a deeper understanding of the interplay between the model's parameters and the underlying stratified Lie group structure.

 \keywords{sub-Laplacian, Hardy potential, local solution, global solution, critical exponent, nonexistence}